Nonye2K3/chia/Beginners-Guide.md

 ### Peak Blockchain and checking if Chia is in sync

 *The chia blockchain software* : Every user has copy of the blockchain on their PC and the goal is that everyone is in sync or very close.
 Click on the Full Mode tab, scroll down to see the connected Nodes/ PC.
 If the time and date is off by 30 minutes then the software is not synced to blockchain or others.
 Multiple ways to check-- on Full node -- look at peak height and date/time--- then go below and look at connections and your peak should match the other computers.
 Also the peak should be close when you click on wallet tab with that wallet peak number.
 The wallet peak number sometimes is off by 10 numbers.
-If off by several hundred its not in sync.
+If off by several hundred it's not in sync.

 On the GUI-- on the top menu bar -- click on View then Force Reload.
 It will take about 5-10 minutes, to re-sync.
 Your keys will come up again to click to enter Chia.
 It will not affect your plotting.